Brazil soy farmers get cash for rendering 'environmental services'

 In doing so it creates a financial incentive for protecting the environment and resolves a common complaint of farmers in Brazil - that they do not benefit from environmentally friendly practices.

-The initiative is backed by the chemical arm of Japanese conglomerate Sumitomo (8053.T), which pays the farmers, and the Tropical Forest Alliance (TFA) - tasked with judging the environmental services, which include carbon fixation in the soil, water conservation and looking after biodiversity on their properties.
+The initiative is backed by the chemical arm of Japanese conglomerate Sumitomo, which pays the farmers, and the Tropical Forest Alliance (TFA) - tasked with judging the environmental services, which include carbon fixation in the soil, water conservation and looking after biodiversity on their properties.

 According to scientists, farmers can employ regenerative techniques to help fixate carbon in the soil that include planting fields year-round with crops or other cover, together with agroforestry activities that combine animal husbandry, crops and planting trees.